-Step by step infographics are great to explain a process simply and easily.
+Step-by-step infographics are great for explaining a process simply and easily.
 Create a text-only outline first.
 Organize your steps, write the headers and explainer copy.
 Then you’re ready to start designing!

 Intimidated by making your own layout?
 Ready-made templates like the one below take the guesswork out of making a job aid.
 Pick a template with the structure you like and then personalize the colors, illustrations and text.